WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * current encoded width and height
 * current encoded frame rate

-# Call Signaling - JABBER2
+# Call Signalling - JABBER2

-Call signaling is out of scope for usages like WebRTC but other usages may want a common REST API they can use.
+Call signalling is out of scope for usages like WebRTC but other usages may want a common REST API they can use.

-Call signaling works be having the client connect to a server when it starts up and send its current advertisement and open a web socket or to receive proposals from the server.
+Call signalling works be having the client connect to a server when it starts up and send its current advertisement and open a web socket or to receive proposals from the server.
 A client can make a rest call indicating the parties(s) it wishes to connect to and the server will